Eli Ankou

-Eli Ankou (born June 8, 1994) is a Canadian professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
-He played college football at UCLA.
+Eli Ankou (born June 8, 1994) is a Canadian professional football defensive tackle.
+He played college football for the UCLA Bruins.
 Ankou grew up in Canada and played high school football for the St. Peter Catholic High School Knights in Orleans, Ontario, but played his senior season at Red Lion Christian Academy in Bear, Delaware.

-Early years
+Early life

 Ankou attended St. Peter Catholic High School and Red Lion Christian Academy, where he played as a strong side defensive end.
-He accepted a football scholarship from UCLA.
+He accepted a football scholarship from the University of California, Los Angeles.

 As a true freshman, he didn't appear in any games.
 As a sophomore, he missed most of the season with an injury.
 He appeared in 3 games as a backup, making one tackle.

 As a junior, he appeared in all 13 games as backup, posting 5 tackles (1 for loss).

 As a senior, he became a starter after Eddie Vanderdoes was lost for the season with a right knee injury.
 He appeared in 13 games with 11 starts, registering 47 tackles (ninth on the team), 5 tackles for loss (tied for fourth on the team).
 He had 7 tackles against the University of Colorado.
 He made 6 tackles against Stanford University.
 He finished his career with 38 games (19 starts), 91 tackles (8 for loss), 1.5 sacks, three passes defensed and one fumble recovery.

 Professional career

 Houston Texans

-Ankou was signed as an undrafted free agent by the Houston Texans after the 2017 NFL Draft on May 12.
+Ankou was signed as an undrafted free agent by the Houston Texans after the 2017 NFL draft on May 12.
 He was waived by the Texans on September 2, 2017.